Finite-dimensional monomial algebras are determined by their automorphism group

 \begin{corollary} Let $I$ be a monomial ideal and consider the function $m_I:\Z^n\to\Z$ defined by $m_\alpha:=\sharp E_\alpha$, where $E_\alpha$ is defined in \eqref{eqn def E_alpha}.
 Then $I$ is uniquely determined by the values of $m_I$ on every inner degree $\alpha$ and on those outer degrees $\alpha$ such that $\alpha+e_k$ is inner and $m_C(\alpha+e_k)=0$ for some $1\leq k\leq n$. \end{corollary}

 \begin{proof} Using \cref{lema combinatorio}, it will suffice to prove that, when $C$ is the co-support of a monomial ideal $I$, one can obtain the remaining values of $m_C$ from those already given.
-And since the value of $m_C$ is given for inner degrees, we only need to consider an outer degree $\alpha$.
+Since these already given values include $m_C(\alpha)$ for every inner degree $\alpha$, we only need to consider an outer degree $\alpha$.

 Now, if $\alpha+e_k$ is outer for $1\leq k\leq n$, then we know that $m_C(\alpha)=0$ for any co-support $C$, so we already know these values.
 If $\alpha+e_k$ is inner for some $1\leq k\leq n$, then such a $k$ is unique, so that $m_C(\alpha)\in\{0,1\}$ since $C\subset\Z_{\geq 0}^n$.
 Then we have two options: \begin{itemize} \item either $m_C(\alpha+e_k)=0$ and the value $m_C(\alpha)$ is already given; or \item $m_C(\alpha+e_k)>0$, in which case we claim that $\alpha+e_k\in\supp^c(I)$ and hence $m_C(\alpha)=1$, which concludes the proof. \end{itemize} The last claim is easy to settle: if $\beta\in\supp(I)$, then $\beta+e_j\in\supp(I)$ for every $1\leq j\leq n$, so that $m_C(\beta)=0$.
 So $m_C(\beta)>0$ and $\beta$ inner implies $\beta\in\supp^c(I)$. \end{proof}